kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README_overview_endpoint.md

 Provides totals for dashboard.

+Verification:
+- Use GET /api/me with Authorization: Bearer <token> to confirm middleware extracts tenant_id and sub.

 Security and tenant enforcement:
 - All protected endpoints require Authorization: Bearer <token>.
 - Tenant is extracted from JWT claims (custom:tenant_id or tenant_id) and enforced across queries and aggregations.